-The lack of a proof of the existence of God is sometimes taken an axiom of the religious systems of the Abrahamic faiths and here we do not categorically prove the existence of God.
-We will show, however, that if time travel exists, then a supernatural supreme being of some sort necessarily exists as well.
+The lack of a proof of the existence of God is sometimes taken as an axiom of the religious systems of the Abrahamic faiths and here we do not categorically prove the existence of God.
+However, we will show that if time travel exists, then a supernatural supreme being of some sort necessarily exists as well.
 We will make the case that this supreme being is the God of Abraham: the Sovereign Lord.
 The proof proceeds as follows.

-It is well known in Einstein's theory of relativity that timelines which loop back on themselves are allowed.2 It is also known that nothing more than the unification of classical electromagnetism and classical gravitation stands in the way of an electrical antenna theoretically capable of producing such timelines.
+It is well known in Einstein's theory of relativity that timelines are allowed to loop back on themselves.
+It is also known that nothing more than the unification of classical electromagnetism and classical gravitation stands in the way of an electrical antenna theoretically capable of producing such timelines.
 So, here we suppose that this technical feat will be accomplished at some point during the arc of the future history of the universe.